F-Dehghani/Interpersonal-Violence-and-Abuse-in-Smart-Homes/README.md

 # Interpersonal-Violence-and-Abuse-in-Smart-Homes
 F.D.
-Ashkezari, M.Höst, A.Jacobsson, K.S.
-Adewole, K.Svalin
+Ashkezari, M. Höst, A. Jacobsson, K.S.
+Adewole, K. Svalin

 This repository contains the supplementary material for the paper  Interpersonal Violence and Abuse in Smart Homes: A Systematic Mapping Study